Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Data and Methodology

-First, neurons were evaluated for a single hidden layer using the above RISK function.
-The neuron count was scanned as \(2^n\) for \(7 \le n \le 14\).
-The results of RISK values for different neuron counts are shown in Figure \ref{fig:neuron}.\\
+To determine the optimal hyperparameters of the ANN model, grid search is performed using the RISK function as formulated in statistical decision theory \cite{Wasserman2001ng}.
+In this framework, the risk corresponds to the expected squared prediction error and is commonly used for regression problems with Gaussian uncertainties.
+The adopted loss function is therefore given by

-Next, the number of layers were varied.
-Because the Hubble dataset contains only 32 data points, and so to avoid unnecessary model complexity, a single hidden layer was found to be optimal.
-Results for up to four layers are shown in Figure \ref{fig:layer}.\\
+where $H_{p,i}$ represents the predicted value and $H_{z,i}$ the observed Hubble parameter with uncertainty $\sigma_{z,i}$.
+Minimising this quantity corresponds to selecting the model that minimises the expected prediction error while accounting for observational uncertainties.Unlike previous works that employ simulated datapoints for hyperparameter optimisation \cite{Wang2019,Huang2025h}, we use the full OHD dataset as the validation set, allowing the grid search to be directly guided by the empirical data distribution.\\ The numbers of neurons are evaluated for a single hidden layer varying as \(2^n\) for \(7 \le n \le 14\).
+The results of RISK values for different neuron counts are shown in Figure \ref{fig:neuron}.
+The optimal neuron count is found to be \textbf{4096}, consistent with earlier works by \cite{Huang2025h,Wang2019} and other Hubble-parameter reconstruction studies \cite{Wei:2022plg}.\\

-The optimal neuron count was found to be \textbf{4096}, consistent with earlier works by \cite{Huang2025h,Wang2019}, and Hubble-parameter related studies \cite{Wei:2022plg}.
-The \textbf{Exponential Linear Unit} (ELU) Function \cite{Clevert2016} was chosen as the activation function.
-Optimization was performed using the \textbf{Adam} optimizer.
-For training purpose, instead of using a scheduler, we fixed the learning rate and utilized RISK function again for the number of epochs.
-The ideal value of epochs was found out to be \textbf{5750}.
-The comparison of RISK factor with varied epochs are given in Figure \ref{fig:epochs}.\\
+The number of layers are varied.
+Because the Hubble dataset contains only 32 data points, single hidden layer is found to be capable of reconstruction and also corresponded to minimum of RISK.
+Results for up to four layers are shown in Figure \ref{fig:layer}.
+So,for the given OHD data, we proceed with a ANN model of one hidden layer with 4096 neurons. \\